By Victoria Lavelle

 Visitors to its small, quaint museum, located just off U.S. Route 1, are welcome to view an introductory video presentation, take a stroll through the museum, and go on an escorted or self-guided tour of its stately grounds, which showcase the saga of a pivotal event in American history.

-The 52-acre lot is a National Historical Landmark owned and operated by the Pennsylvania Historical and Museum Commission (PHMC), according to PHMC Historic Site administrator Janet Bowen.
+The 52-acre lot is a National Historic Landmark owned and operated by the Pennsylvania Historical and Museum Commission (PHMC), according to PHMC administrator Janet Bowen.

 “The Battle of Brandywine covered more than 10 square miles across the region, yet this site served primarily as the Continental encampment in the two days leading up to the battle,” Bowen said.

-The park grounds are home to several prominent old-time landmarks still standing due to upkeep by the Pennsylvania Historical and Museum Commission and efforts by the nonprofit Brandywine Battlefield Park Associates.
+The park grounds are home to several prominent old-time landmarks still standing due to upkeep by the museum’s commission and efforts by the nonprofit Brandywine Battlefield Park Associates.

 In addition to educational programs offered to thousands of students each year, the historical museum, Benjamin Ring’s house, Gideon Gilpin’s home, and orientation film usher in an average of 5,000 visitors annually.